pchi2000/Movement-Planning-Classification/README.md

 and K = 3 stimulus conditions.

 The naïve Bayes algorithm is implemented via 3 different class distributions: Gaussian with shared covariance, Gaussian with class-specific covariance, and Poisson.
-Each type of class distribution has its own file with the matlab (.m) code and a pdf showing the code with accompanying visuals.
+Each type of class distribution has its own file with matlab (.m) code and a pdf showing the code with accompanying visuals.